 Pupils under 16 will not be given medicine containing aspirin unless prescribed by a doctor.

 Anyone giving a pupil any medication (for example, for pain relief) will first check maximum dosages and when the previous dosage was taken.
+Parents/carers will always be informed.

 The school will only accept prescribed medicines that are: